 A simple, old school bread box.
 It's the perfect size to stash a few extra rolls!
 We use Cottonelle® Mega Rolls with CleanRipple Texture.
 Each holds as much as four of the old regular rolls we used to use, so I don't have to spend my entire life restocking the bathroom.

 I then turned my attention to the counter, where all three of the adults in our house had electric toothbrushes awkwardly mingling with a mess of power cords.
-I velcroed the bottoms of those brush chargers down into a bamboo drawer organizer, added some cabinet-leveling legs and tucked the cords under as nicely as I could before plunking the whole thing back down on the counter.
+I fastened the bottoms of those brush chargers into a bamboo drawer organizer, added some cabinet-leveling legs and tucked the cords under as nicely as I could before plunking the whole thing back down on the counter.

 It's not the most ingenious storage solution on the planet, but it looks a lot nicer and it'll keep our toothbrushes from getting knocked around as much since the bases are held steady.